haenaylee/haenaylee.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
 Hi there!
 I'm a mechanical engineer working to advance _human-centered biomedical engineering._ I aim to develop equitable and accessible healthcare technologies that understand the needs of patients and clinicians to provide the most optimal and personalized care.
-My main technical skills are in computational modeling and coding.
+My main technical skill is computational modeling (FEA, CFD, CAD, ML).
+I really enjoy mechanical design, machining, and fabrication as well.
 I'm also a pretty decent public speaker.

 For the past three years, I worked as a Research Engineer II in the <a href='https://www.hss.edu/biomechanics-research-staff.asp'>Department of Biomechanics</a> at the Hospital for Special Surgery in NYC.
 Prior to that, I graduated from Cornell University with a B.S. and M.Eng in Mechanical Engineering.